maxnus/btensor/docs/source/quickstart.rst

 .. note::

     The root basis is not required to be orthogonal.
-For more details on non-orthogonality see TODO
+    A non-orthogonal root basis can be constructed as ``Basis(2, metric=m)``, where ``m`` is the metric matrix of the basis.

 All bases which belong to the same basis tree are considered **compatible**, i.e., BTensor can perform numerical operations such as addition between tensors expressed in these bases.

-For this we require the second fundamental type, the Tensor, which wrapps NumPy_'s ndarray.
+For this we require the second fundamental type, the :ref:`Tensor <api/_autosummary/btensor.tensor.Tensor:Tensor>`, which wraps NumPy_'s ndarray.
 Let us consider the points :math:`\mathbf{p}_1 = -1\mathbf{e}_{x} + 1\mathbf{e}_{y}` and :math:`\mathbf{p}_2 = 1\mathbf{e}_{x'} + 1\mathbf{e}_{y'}`.
 We can construct these as follows: